 It was not long ago that thinking of company culture brought us to a Mad Men-esque workplace, with its hierarchies that defined how people relate to each other, whom they communicated with and how.
-But reality has changed along with the demands of Millennials and inter-connected mobile workers operating in today’s hybrid workplace model, which requires an inclusive, feedback-based workplace culture to develop a meaningful employee experience.
+But reality has changed along with the demands of Millennials and inter-connected mobile workers operating in today’s hybrid workplace model, which requires a supportive feedback culture: an inclusive, feedback-based workplace culture to develop a meaningful employee experience.

 Traditionally, company culture was shaped by a small group of stakeholders and tied in a performative way to the physical office space.
 It held little meaning outside of the office, because it was mainly defined by the material perks provided at each location and by the spontaneous conversations and interactions held in its common spaces.
 As a result, culture followed directives from the executive team, instead of being something that bloomed organically among team members.
 This model is inherently unable to support remote employees, who consequently feel left out, unable to participate in important social interactions and perhaps even undervalued within the company.